torralbodavid/identity-card-checker/README.md

 ## Usage

-🇪🇸 Currently we are only supporting validation of Spanish documents: DNI, NIE y CIF.
+🇪🇸 Currently we are only supporting validation of Spanish documents: DNI, NIE and CIF.

 Feel free to open an issue if you want your country id to be supported or also open a pull request.